 On the other hand, “vegan meat” does not contain any animal ingredients at all.

 Should you eat vegan meat?

 There are plenty of good arguments in favor of vegan meats.

-First, for some people, they can help them transition into an entirely vegan diet.
+First, they can help them transition into an entirely vegan diet.
 These products imitate products that people are already familiar with, making them easy to integrate into favorite meals.
 Plus, they’re convenient.
-Most of them come precooked.
+Most of them come pre-cooked.

-Next, the ritual of food plays a significant role in people’s familial and social lives.
-Food is powerful in the way it brings people together.
-Having vegan options that mimic formerly traditional foods allow everyone to participate in the celebration.
-Not to mention, vegan meats taste good too.
+Next, food rituals play a significant role in people’s familial and social lives, bringing people together.
+Vegan options mimicking formerly traditional foods allow everyone to participate in the celebration.

-Finally, but perhaps most significantly, when compared, vegan meats will have additional benefits over non-vegan ones by default.
+Finally, when compared, vegan meats will have additional benefits over non-vegan ones by default.

 Vegan meats allow us to do precisely that.